"Greetings, ambassador, and welcome to my palace. This is where I conduct the affairs of my empire."

 Combined Readme (75kb) (The official readmes for v.1.0 combined & corrected)

-The Official MoO III site (hasn't been updated since 2003)
+The Official MoO 3 site (hasn't been updated since 2003)

-The Master of Orion Guardian (MoO III fan site)
+The Master of Orion Guardian (MoO 3 fan site)

 Getting it to Work

 As a DOS program, MoO I can be hard to get working properly.
 VDMSound can be used to get the sound working if that's all you're having trouble with.
 But more importantly, if you're having issues getting the game to run, DOSBox with one of its front-ends can be your best friend.
-I've had very good results running MoO I in DOSBox--even getting sound, which can be very difficult running this game natively in Windows.
+MoO I runs just fine in DOSBox—even getting sound, which can be very difficult running this game natively in Windows.
 You should even be able to get MoO I running on a non-Windows computer if you're running Linux, Unix, or Max OS, since they have versions of DOSBox for those operating systems.
-MoO II, meanwhile, should run fine on most Windows systems.
+MoO II, meanwhile, should run fine on really old Windows systems.
 Some Windows 2000 computers will experience video corruption issues (coupled with saved-game corruption), and I don't know what to do about that.
 Mouse issues in Windows 2000/XP can (hopefully) be fixed with this or this utility.
-Of course, if you're running the DOS version of MoO II, you might have good results with it using DOSBox, though I haven't been able to.
-Master of Orion III should run fine on any computer that meets the system requirements, which are surprisingly low considering the game came out in 2003.
+Nowadays your best bet is to install the DOS version of MoO II and run it in DOSBox; if you set that up and then install the 1.50+ patch, it will set up a game launcher for you that includes options for playing classic MoO, improved (1.50+) MoO, or improved MoO with various mods.
+Master of Orion 3 should run fine on any computer that meets the system requirements, which are surprisingly low considering the game came out in 2003.
+MoO 4 runs in Steam on Windows, Mac, or Linux.

 Background & History